Makushchenko/Makushchenko/README.md

 ## 🔧 About Me

-DevOps Engineer with 4+ years of AWS and Kubernetes experience focused on cloud automation, observability and cost-efficient scaling.
-Hackathon achiever recognized for developing an Intelligent Kubernetes Autoscaler.
+DevOps Engineer with 4+ years of AWS and Kubernetes experience focused on cloud automation, observability, and cost-efficiency.
+Winner of a Hackathon recognized for innovation in kubernetes scalability and observability solutions.
 Professional focused on solving business problems.
 I stay current with industry trends and proactively adopt new technologies to drive continuous improvements that reduce costs and help businesses deliver faster.

 ---